cs230-stanford/website-2019-spring/blog/Split.md

 **Make it reproducible**

 We talked earlier about making the script reproducible.
-Here we need to make sure that the train/dev/test split stays the same across every run of python build_dataset.py.
+Here we need to make sure that the train/dev/test split stays the same across every run of `python build_dataset.py`.

 The code above doesn’t ensure reproducibility, since each time you run it you will have a different split.